anthony-aylward/anthony-aylward.github.io/index.md

 ### Software / computing

 - High expertise in Linux and MacOS command line environments.
 Also capable of working with Windows.
-I have acted as a primary system administrator for my lab's computing resources for several years.
+I acted as a primary system administrator for my lab's computing resources for several years.
 See for example my [collection of tools](https://github.com/anthony-aylward/memory_policy) for managing memory resources on a CentOS system with several users, which